backupbrew/switchbrew/Applet Manager services.md

 ### GetLaunchReason

-No input.
-Returns an u32 AppletProcessLaunchReason.
+No input, returns an output u32 "nn::am::<service::AppletProcessLaunchReason>".

 Used by LibraryApplets.